 Are training workshops free?

 Attendance is free but there is a booking deposit of £15, which is refundable after the workshop has taken place.
-You will need to pay for your own travel to and from the venue.
+We are able to cover the cost of your travel to attend a workshop.

-The number of talks you will be asked to give depends on how many requests we receive in your area.
-The number of talks you agree to undertake is entirely up to you.
+The number of talks a speaker is asked to give depends on how many requests we receive in their area.
+The number of talks a speaker agrees to undertake is entirely up to them.

 How are requests for school talks generated?